 - The first step of calculating the cost per call in a call center is to compile a list of all the call center agents working for your center.

-- Make a list of the agents and note down the average number of calls made by each agent during a week.
-Now write down the wages of each agent against their names.
+- Make a list of the agents, the average number of calls made by each agent during a week, and the wages of each agent.

-- To determine the total cost per call for your call center, repeat steps 5 and 6 and divide the result by the average calls made by your call center.
-That is, determine the average wage paid to your agents per hour and divide the number by the average calls handled by your call center in an hour.
-This metric will give you an average figure of what each call is costing your business.
+- To determine the total cost per call for one agent, take the average wage paid to your agents per hour, and divide the number by the average calls handled by your call center in an hour.

 In order to improve the efficiency of your call center and reduce costs, you will have to implement measures to reduce the cost per call.
 Here are a few tips to help you reduce the cost per call for your call center.

-Hiring and training employees cost a huge amount of money for any call center.
-Ensure to provide quality training to your employees.
-Well-trained employees who have excellent knowledge of all the process involved in handling customer calls can help to reduce call times and improve first-call resolution rate.
-This, in turn, can improve customer service quality and reduce your cost per call.
+Ensure Quality Training: Hiring and training employees cost a huge amount of money for any call center.
+Ensure that your employees receive quality training and can handle calls in minimal average handling time.
+Well-trained employees can help to reduce call times and improve the first-call resolution rate.
+This, in turn, can improve customer service quality and reduce cost per call.

-One effective way of keeping costs down is to maintain high call quality.
-The best way to achieve this goal is to implement live call monitoring.
+Keep a close check with Call Monitoring: One effective way of keeping costs down is to maintain high call quality.
+The best way to achieve this goal is to implement real-time call monitoring.
 Call center managers must monitor calls and offer constructive feedback to agents to improve their quality.
-This will ensure efficiency and decrease the cost per call.
+This will again ensure improved FCR and low AHT and decrease the cost per call.

-Proper agent scheduling can go a long way in reducing cost per call.
-Considering factors like peak call times, and agents’ adherence level while scheduling agent shifts can help to improve customer service and bring down the cost per call.
+Adopt Effective Scheduling: Proper agent scheduling can go a long way in reducing cost per call.
+Considering factors like peak call times, and agents’ adherence level while scheduling agent shifts can help to improve customer service and utilize agents to their maximum potentials thus bringing down the cost per call.